 SNAP E&T General Population is served based on available funding;

-mandatory work registrants are sanctioned(SNAP benefits are denied) for failure to cooperate with SNAP E&T requirements;
+mandatory work registrants and ABAWDs aged 60–64 are penalized (SNAP benefits are denied) for failure to cooperate with SNAP E&T requirements; and

-exempt recipients may volunteer to participate in SNAP E&T services but must not be sanctioned for failure to cooperate with SNAP E&T requirements.
+exempt recipients may volunteer to participate in SNAP E&T services but must not be penalized for failure to cooperate with SNAP E&T requirements.

-Good cause—a HHSC determination that a mandatory work registrant’s lack of participation is warranted by illness, court appearance, lack of available transportation, or other acceptable reason
+Good cause—a HHSC determination that a SNAP recipient’s lack of participation is warranted by illness, court appearance, lack of available transportation, or other acceptable reason

 Job-Retention Services—activities such as case management, job coaching, job search, education, and training that are provided for a minimum of 30 days and not more than 90 days to SNAP recipients who participate in regular SNAP E&T services, enter employment, and meet the requirements outlined in B-115.
 These services will assist SNAP recipients by: